ALGO8AI/plantbrain-fastml/README.md

    ```bash
    git commit -am 'Add some feature'
    ```
-4. Push to the branch:
+4. Push to your branch:
    ```bash
    git push origin feature/my-new-feature
    ```
-5. Create a new Pull Request.
+5. Create a Pull Request

 ---

-## 📄 License
+##  License

 This project is licensed under the **MIT License** — see the [LICENSE](LICENSE) file for details.